khalilrmilA/keylogger-project/README.md

 This project is for **educational purposes only**.
 Unauthorized use of keyloggers is illegal and unethical.
 Ensure you have permission to deploy this application on any machine.

 ---
+## License

+This project is licensed under the [GNU General Public License v3.0](LICENSE) - see the LICENSE file for details.